Regional Tariff Response Initiative in Atlantic Canada

 Who can apply for RTRI funding?

-Includes those currently eligible under REGI program authorities that are directly or indirectly impacted by the ongoing trade war, including imposed tariffs by the U.S. and China and Canadian counter-tariffs, or are a not-for-profit organization or provincial entity providing support to businesses impacted by the tariffs.
+Includes entities currently eligible under REGI program authorities that are directly or indirectly impacted, or that are supporting businesses impacted, by the ongoing trade war, including tariffs imposed by the U.S. and China and Canadian counter-tariffs.

 What types of activities are eligible for funding?